-NDOT Spokesman Scott Magruder said department officials decided Tuesday to modify the proposed bike path and work on getting its estimated $7.5 million cost down rather than completely eliminate it from consideration.
+State transportation spokesman Scott Magruder said department officials decided Tuesday to modify the proposed bike path and work on getting its estimated $7.5 million cost down rather than eliminate it from consideration.

 "Things do change," Magruder said.
 "It's really a funding issue.
 When you've got a $7 million to $8 million estimate, that's a little high, almost $2 million a mile.
 We're looking at reducing the costs.

-Several homegrown groups are looking to NDOT and Carson City to make sure the freeway isn't a barren strip of land that just transports cars from one end of town to the other.
+Several homegrown groups are looking to the state and Carson City to make sure the freeway isn't a barren strip of land that merely transports cars from one end of town to the other.

-Community groups like Muscle Powered and Gardeners Reclaiming Our Waysides want to see a multi-use path and linear park skirting the freeway which would allow pedestrians and bicyclists a north-south route through Carson City.
+Community groups such as Muscle Powered and Gardeners Reclaiming Our Waysides want to see a multi-use path and linear park skirting the freeway which would allow pedestrians and bicyclists a north-south route through Carson City.

 The path was never included in the freeway's construction costs, although it has been envisioned by city and state officials for years.